 Then there was Peter Piper, who would accompany Beatrix on her walks (the word’s still out regarding whether or not Peter Piper partook).
 This floppy-eared tike was first adapted into Peter Rabbit in an illustrated letter to the young Noel Moore, foreshadowed above, who had fallen ill with scarlet fever.

 Potter, a prismatic, quick-witted, blue-sky naturalist, already began planting seeds in the fields of literature and mycology before she entered her thirties.
-It’s fairly well-known that The Tale Of Pigling Bland would go on to be one of the key influences on the creation of what is widely recognized as Orwell’s most famous work, but how many know that Potter was one of the first to germinate the fungal spores of the lichen genus Cladonia in the United Kingdom?
+It’s fairly well-known that The Tale Of Pigling Bland would go on to be one of the key influences behind the creation of what is widely recognized as Orwell’s most famous work, but how many know that Potter was one of the first to germinate the fungal spores of the lichen genus Cladonia in the United Kingdom?
 More often than not the author’s academic insights were asphyxiated by a Victorian cohesion to gender biases.

 Even with limited access to scholastic resources, Beatrix managed to draft her very own study titled, On the Germination of the Spores of Agaricaceae, though the paper was rejected by The Royal Botanic Gardens at Kew.
 Further research could not be achieved without the aid of an actual academician.
-Enter George Massee, a resident mycologist, that acquiesced to a meeting with the amateur lichenologist in accordance with a request from Potter’s uncle.
+Enter George Massee, a resident mycologist, that agreed to a meeting with the amateur lichenologist in accordance with a request from Potter’s uncle.

 Masse even went so far as to present Bea’s findings to the Linnean Society of London, on account of women being disallowed from motioning scientific research.
 Alas, Potter just as soon discovered that her work was quite beyond Masse’s own.
 This led to a series of ill-natured critiques penned by Potter and sent to Masse’s base of operations.